 Continuing Education Activity

 Coronary artery vasospasm (CAVS) is a constriction of the coronary arteries that can cause complete or near-complete occlusion of the vessel.
-In 1959, Dr. Myron Prinzmetal described a different entity of angina than the classic Heberden's angina which was originally described in 1772.
+In 1959, Dr. Myron Prinzmetal described a different entity of angina than the classic Heberden angina which was originally described in 1772.
 This vasospastic disease can cause acute ischemia and present anywhere along the spectrum of angina from stable angina to acute coronary syndrome.
 CAVS appears to be a heterogeneous disease but does not follow the traditional risk factors in the development of coronary artery disease.
-This activity describes the clinical evaluation of coronary artery vasospasm and explains the role of the health professional team in coordinating the care of patients with this condition.
+This activity reviews the evaluation and management of coronary artery vasospasm and highlights the role of the interprofessional team in evaluating and improving care for patients with this condition.

-- Describe the pathophysiology of coronary artery spasm.
+- Describe the pathophysiology of coronary artery vasospasm.

-- Review the presentation of coronary artery spasm.
+- Review the presentation of coronary artery vasospasm.

 - Summarize the treatment of coronary artery vasospasm.

-- Outline the clinical evaluation of coronary artery vasospasm and explain the role of the health professional team in coordinating the care of patients with this condition.
+- Outline the clinical evaluation of coronary artery vasospasm and explain the role of the interprofessional team in coordinating the care of patients with this condition.

-The prevalence of CAVS is highest between the ages of 40 and 70 and tends to decrease after 70 years.
-The distribution is varied throughout the world with the highest incidence noted in the Japanese population when compared to the western population.
+The prevalence of coronary artery vasospasm (CAVS) is highest between the ages of 40 and 70 and tends to decrease after 70 years.
+The distribution is varied throughout the world with the highest incidence noted in the Japanese population when compared to the Western population.
 Furthermore, the frequency of multiple spasms noted on provocative testing is also higher in the Japanese population (23%) than those in Caucasians (7.5%).
 A German study found that every fourth patient with suspected obstructive coronary artery disease (CAD) had no culprit lesion; of these patients tested with acetylcholine, 50% were confirmed to be due to CAVS.

-The pathogenesis of CAVS remains to be multifactorial.
+The pathogenesis of coronary artery vasospasm (CAVS) remains to be multifactorial.
 Originally the autonomic nervous system was thought to play an important role in the development of CAVS.
 However, later endothelial dysfunction, oxidative stress load, magnesium deficiency, and respiratory alkalosis were also elucidated to contribute to the pathogenesis.
 Most recently, genetic mutations that may play a role have also been discovered.
-Nevertheless, coronary vessels smooth muscle hypertonicity and reactivity play a pivotal role in the development of CAVS.
+Nevertheless, the coronary vessel's smooth muscle hypertonicity and reactivity play a pivotal role in the development of CAVS.